 If a mistake in a will cannot be corrected or rectified then serious financial consequences may follow.
 Where a beneficiary loses part or all of their intended inheritance as a result of a mistake their only legal recourse may be to make a negligence claim against the solicitor who prepared the will.

 For instance, rectification will not be available where a professional will writer understands the testator’s instructions well enough, but simply does not understand the law and the legal effect of the words used in the will.
 Where a will writer drafts a will in such a way that it gives the wrong effect to what was intended then the disappointed beneficiary who loses out may wish to seek compensation for their losses by making a claim against the will writer.

 We have a team of specialist contentious probate lawyers who are experienced in dealing with will disputes and represent clients nationwide.

 So, if you have lost out due to a mistake in a will and would like further information about:

-a) can a mistake in a will be corrected or rectified, and if not;
+a) Can a mistake in a will be corrected or rectified? or

-b) can you can bring a negligence claim for compensation for your losses
+b) Can you can bring a negligence claim for compensation if the mistake cannot be corrected?

 then call our free legal helpline on 0333 888 0404 or send an email to us at [email protected]